-Hair transplant technology and expertise have advanced greatly since the early procedures first became public during the 1950s.
-Back then, hair transplants were often known as ‘hair plugs’, because the follicles were quite crudely plugged into the donor areas of the scalp.
+Hair transplant technology and expertise have advanced greatly since early hair loss treatments.
+When surgical hair restoration procedures first became public during the 1950s, they were often known as ‘hair plugs‘, because the follicles were quite crudely plugged into the donor areas of the scalp.

 These days, however, hair transplants have become so sophisticated that the results are incredibly natural-looking.
 In many cases, the results are so subtle that, once the new follicles are established, it’s impossible to tell the difference between the transplanted areas and the natural hair growth.

 Old-fashioned hair restoration methods like hair plugs often left visible holes in the skin around your transplant.
 As well as being extremely noticeable, these methods can trigger hair transplant trypophobia — a fear of small holes.

 With modern techniques, everything is different.
 When the recovery period is over and the newly transplanted hair follicles have become permanent, it’s unlikely that anyone who doesn’t know you would suspect that your hair was anything other than natural.
 And even the people who know you well may notice a subtle difference in your appearance, but won’t see any visible signs of a transplant procedure.

 Possibly because the results of modern hair transplants are so impressive, there’s much less stigma and social judgment around opting for this type of enhancement.
 And the scientific advances have helped hair transplants to become much more affordable and accessible, making this procedure a viable option for a much larger proportion of the population, making it an increasingly mainstream solution for hair loss issues.

 With the increasing popularity of all types of hair transplants – from the conventional requirement for a fuller, more even hairline and crown, to the new facial hair enhancements such as beard transplants and eyebrow transplants – the notion of supplementing what nature provided has become a relatively commonplace and socially acceptable option for people from all walks of life.